MODFLOW-USGS/modflow6/distribution/README.md

 ## Requirements

-This document assumes a MODFLOW 6 development environment has been configured as per the [developer documentation](../DEVELOPER.md), including a Fortran compiler (either `ifort` or `gfortran`) as well as a Conda environment as specified in `environment.yml`.
+This document assumes a MODFLOW 6 development environment has been configured as per the [developer documentation](../DEVELOPER.md), including a Fortran compiler (either `ifort` or `gfortran`) as well as a Pixi environment as specified in `pixi.toml`.
 Official distributions are currently prepared with Intel Fortran (`ifort`).

 ## Steps